davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 "*Everything you wanted to know about RDMA (but were too afraid to ask)*"

-If you've ended up here, you may be looking into RDMA, a networking technology popular with people building large, high-performance private networks, like for supercomputers or private clouds.
+If you've ended up here, you're probably looking into RDMA, a networking technology popular with people building large, high-performance private networks, like for supercomputers or private clouds.
 I've never been able to find a good, straightforward lowdown on RDMA, so here's one of my own.

-I'm a software developer by trade, so I'll try to stick to software terminology, and explain hardware-related terms as they come up.
+I'm a software developer by trade, so I'll generally stick to software terminology, and explain hardware-related terms as they come up.
 Like many posts on this blog, one of the reasons I'm writing this is to crystallize my own understanding of the topic; although I've tried to ensure everything below is true and correct, I recommend you verify anything you read here before using it to make important decisions :-)

 ## What is RDMA?